What is a virtual doctor?

 Despite what many imagine when hearing the term ‘virtual doctor’, it’s not a robot, an algorithm or a chatbot programmed to answer basic medical questions.
 A virtual doctor is simply the name of a real life, physical doctor who you can contact via phone or video call.

-We spoke to Dr Tim Foggin, from Advance Medical, a Teladoc Health company that we use to provide our Virtual Doctor service, to find out more about what he does and why he chose to become a Virtual Doctor.
+We spoke to Dr Tim Foggin, from Teladoc Health, a third-party provider1 that we use to provide the Virtual Doctor service, within our Virtual Care services, to find out more about what he does and why he chose to become a virtual doctor.

 “In many ways what I do online is no different to when I’m in my clinic.
 I get to know and look after a wide spectrum of society and learn real people’s stories along the way.
 Of course I enjoy the detective work of the diagnostic process and developing the right plan of action to help patients move forward in a way that works for them.
 What’s really fun about being a virtual doctor is that I speak to people who could be anywhere in the world!
 I enjoy the surprise of hearing where my patients come from whether that’s in geographical terms or in terms of their medical journey – they might be recovering from an operation or it could be a parent needing to understand how concerned they should be about their child’s symptoms late at night.
 It’s rewarding to be there for people no matter where they’re coming from.”